January Newsletter

 Dr. Roof noted, “This field trip embodies the mission of CREATE—to foster civic learning and provide students with opportunities to witness and engage with our democratic processes.”

-“Appeals on Wheels” Brings Civics Education to Muncie Students
+“Appeals on Wheels” Brings a Courtroom to Muncie Central

 On December 2, the Indiana Court of Appeals brought its Appeals on Wheels program to Muncie, hosting a special session of oral arguments for approximately 200 students from Muncie Central, Burris Laboratory School, Wapahani, and Delta High Schools.
 The event, designed to promote civic education and engagement, gave students a front-row seat to the judicial process.

-The case, presented by the Court of Appeals, was argued before Judges Melissa May, Nancy Vaidik, and another appellate judge in a makeshift courtroom.
-Following the oral arguments, students had the opportunity to engage directly with the justices during a Q&A session, asking thoughtful questions about the judiciary and legal careers.
+The case, presented by the Court of Appeals, was argued before Judge Bradford, Judge Weissmann, and Judge Kenworthy.
+Following the oral arguments, students had the opportunity to engage directly with the judges during a Q&A session, asking thoughtful questions about the judiciary and legal careers.

 Afterward, the learning continued over lunch, where students dined with the justices, attorneys, and local leaders, including Mayor Dan Ridenour, Senator Alexander, and Delaware County Judge Doug Mawhorr.
 This informal setting allowed students to gain deeper insights into the workings of the legal system and explore potential career pathways.